 The Instant Pot also makes my life easier in that it can just cook things a lot faster than other methods.

 That being said, you can make this recipe in a regular pot as well.
-You’ll just need to use fresh/thawed chicken and it will need longer to cook.
+You’ll just need to use fresh/thawed chicken and it will need longer to cook, and use more water (3 cups).

 Let’s get started!